Comparison

 Should I choose Roo Code or Vyre?

 Roo Code if you need open source and control.
-Vyre if you want simplicity, collaboration, and instant access.
+Vyre if you want managed setup, collaboration, and shared AI workflows.

 Who should choose Roo Code?